-The School of Nursing (SON) offers the Bachelor of Science in Nursing (BSN) degree program.
+The School of Nursing (SON) offers the Bachelor of Science in Nursing (BSN) and Master of Science in Nursing (MSN) degree programs.
 Graduates of the program are prepared to practice in a variety of settings, including acute care facilities and hospitals, public and community health agencies, long term care facilities, home health agencies, schools, and industries.
 Baccalaureate education also establishes the basis for further learning in graduate programs.
+The Master of Science in Nursing (MSN) degree offers a concentration in nursing education, nursing leadership, and nursing informatics.